-A charity which provides information and support for LGBT communities and their allies.
+A charity which provides information and support for LGBTQ+ communities and their allies.
 Visit www.stonewall.org.uk for more information.

-Based in Reading – a dedicated support team and specialist resources for LGBT+ people and those affected by LGBT+ related issues.
+Based in Reading – a dedicated support team and specialist resources for LGBTQ+ people and those affected by LGBTQ+ related issues.
 The team can assist with concerns ranging from employment to sexual health and coming out to counselling.
 Visit www.supportu.org.uk for more information.

 Part of Youthscape.
 SelfharmUK is a project dedicated to supporting young people impacted by self-harm, providing a safe space to talk, ask any questions and be honest about what's going on in your life.
 Visit www.selfharm.co.uk for more information.